 One of the key trends in contemporary film criticism is the focus on intersectionality, which examines how different forms of discrimination and oppression intersect and interact.
 This approach allows for a more nuanced understanding of the ways in which race, gender, class, and other social categories shape our experiences.
 In the context of Live and Let Die, an intersectional analysis would consider how the film's portrayal of Black characters is influenced by the historical context of slavery, colonialism, and racism.

 The ongoing discussions about diversity and representation in film and television have also led to a renewed interest in Yaphet Kotto's career.
 Many critics and scholars have noted that Kotto was often overlooked for more prominent roles due to his race, despite his undeniable talent and charisma.
-His performance as Mr. Big is now seen as a testament to his abilities and a reminder of the challenges that Black actors have faced in Hollywood.
+His performance as Mr. On the flip side, big is now seen as a testament to his abilities and a reminder of the challenges that Black actors have faced in Hollywood.
 As the industry continues to grapple with issues of diversity and inclusion, Kotto's legacy serves as an inspiration for aspiring actors of color and a call for greater representation in front of and behind the camera.

 Tips and Expert Advice